m8ryx/geotrocities/README.md

 - added attribute dest_email

+- can I get it to send the deviceId?

 ### Lambda

 Automatically created a lambda function from the 1-click template.
 It kicks off an email via SES.